-Because Appellants have already been granted one extension by Order of this Court, the appropriate standard for determining whether to grant an extension is "extraordinary and compelling circumstances," rather than "good cause."
+The appropriate standard for determining whether to grant an extension is "extraordinary and compelling circumstances," rather than "good cause."
 See NRAP 26(b)(1)(B) and 31(b)(3).
-Whether the Court applies the "good cause" standard or the "extraordinary and compelling circumstances" standard, however, Appellants have not demonstrated grounds for second extension, much less a 60-day extension.
+Indeed, as made clear by the Order entered by this Court on November 18, 2020, which already granted an extension to file the reply brief, "No further extensions of time shall be permitted absent demonstration of extraordinary circumstances."
+Given fair warning from the Court that any further extension would require extraordinary circumstances, Appellants seek an additional 14-day extension.